bookercodes/pusher-chatkit-tut/README.md

 If you think this sounds like a lot to tackle in one tutorial...
 You would normally be right.
-However, because we're going to be using Chatkit, we can focus on the UI code while Chatkit does the heavy lifting.
+However, because we're going to be using [Pusher Chatkit](pusher.com/chatkit), we can more or less focus exclisively on the front-end React code while Chatkit does the heavy lifting in the back-end.

 ## "What is Chatkit?"